Password Security: longer or more complex?

 Susu is not a common English word, therefore the password becomes harder to crack and by default more secure.
 A longer password, even if it’s a list of easy words with no meaning, is actually more secure than a shorter complex password using random symbols, numbers, and letters.

-However, you can always make your password more secure.
-Length combined with complexity wins.
+You can always make your password more secure. <strong>Length combined with complexity wins.
 The simple passphrase can be further enhanced by the use of upper and lowercase letters, symbols and misspelled words.

 For example, ‘mY Awsum! gR4n IS calLd Susu’, has now become a very strong password.